CarsonScott/easydata/README.md

 The database now contains an object called 'p1', equal to None, which has attributes 'x' and 'y', equal to 5 and 6 respectively.

-The value of an object is stored in a database as a typical dictionary element.
+The value of an object is stored in a database as a typical dictionary element:

     db['p1']
     >>> None